openconfig/lemming/dataplane/README.md

 This section describes how to add a new feature to the dataplane using a hypothetical and very contrived example (and just about the worst case).

-Let's implement a new feature: based on the `foo` packet header, do a shortest prefix match and on match randomize the payload bytes.
+Let's implement a new feature: based on the `foo` packet header, do a shortest prefix match on dst ip and on match randomize the payload bytes.

+### Forwarding support for feature

 The first step is to check if the forwarding supports everything we need.
 The answer is usually yes, but not in this case.